 I almost considered moving to Colombia after landing here.
 It’s a great place for digital nomads.
 Yet the weather is terrible in Bogota and Argentina is my Graceland.

 Buenos Aires is a digital nomads paradise.
-So I’ll be returning to Buenos Aires mid 2023.
+So I might be returning to Buenos Aires mid 2023.
 And I’ve started discussing apartments with a realestate agent in BA.
+Yet, I am buying an apartment in Bogotá.

 Where Am I Now?

 I’m in Bogota.
-And I will explore Medellin, Cali and Cartagena Colombia before I leave.
+And I will explore Medellin, Cali and Cartagena Colombia before I head back to Buenos Aires.

 I’ve found I really like Colombians.
 They’re educated, reserved, polite and just downright friendly.
 And their country is absolutely beautiful.